powerpuffpenguin/bash-snippets/document/en/strings.md

 function strings_join(...s: []string): string
 ```

-concatenates the string arrays s together and returns the concatenated string
+Concatenates the string arrays s together and returns the concatenated string

 # strings_join_with